UKCloud/documentation/articles/azure/azs-how-create-S2S-VPN.md

 toc_mdlink: azs-how-create-S2S-VPN.md
 ---

-# How to create a site-to-site connection using the Azure Stack portal
+# How to create a site-to-site connection using the UKCloud Azure Stack portal

 ## Overview

-This guide shows you how to use the UKCloud Azure Stack portal to create a Site-to-Site VPN from your on-premises network to your UKCloud for Microsoft Azure environment.
+This guide shows you how to use the Azure Stack portal to create a Site-to-Site VPN from your on-premises network to your UKCloud for Microsoft Azure environment.

 ### Intended audience

-To complete the steps in this guide, you must have appropriate access to a subscription in the UKCloud Azure Stack portal.
+To complete the steps in this guide, you must have appropriate access to a subscription in the Azure Stack portal.

 ## Create a virtual network

 First, you'll need to create a virtual network.
 This virtual network will be able to send and receive traffic through the virtual network gateway.
 You cannot associate a virtual network with more than one gateway.

-1. Log in to the UKCloud Azure Stack portal.
+1. Log in to the Azure Stack portal.

    For more detailed instructions, see the [*Getting Started Guide for UKCloud for Microsoft Azure*](azs-gs.md).